damtrx/Real-Dash-CAN-Stream-XML-for-EMU-Black/README.md

 ## Real Dash custom CAN frames
    Here is an example of how to send custom CAN frame into the network.
 I'm using Knock sensor voltage value.
-   Decided to multiple the value by 100 and then scale it back to the proper value from realdash xml
+   Decided to multiple the value by 100 and then scale it back to the proper value from RealDash xml
    ![Custom CAN frame](/img/KnockSensorCANFrame.png)